 An everyday ‘non-recipe’.
-This chia pudding recipe is so simple, it is barley a recipe at all, however since I have one almost everyday as an afternoon snack I thought my go-to flavours should be on my blog (plus they are just so pretty)!
+This chia pudding recipe is so simple, it is barely a recipe at all!
+However, since I have one almost everyday as an afternoon snack I thought my go-to flavours should be on my blog (plus they are just so pretty)!

 These flavours are made best and easiest with my coconut almond milk.
 That way you can just quickly add milk and chia seeds to a jar, give it a shake and wake up with fresh chia pudding.
 However, the flavours can be replicated if you are using plain store-bought almond (or plant) milk.